Install the Internal Scanner on Linux

 Helpful Commands

-Check agent status:
+Check internal scanner status:

 systemctl status hostedscan-agent.service

-Restart the agent:
+Restart the internal scanner:

 systemctl restart hostedscan-agent.service

-Stop the agent:
+Stop the internal scanner:

 systemctl stop hostedscan-agent.service

-View the agent logs:
+View the internal scanner logs:

 journalctl -u hostedscan-agent.service -n 1000